mao-luo/SAT-BO/codes/README.md

 ```
 ./SAT //SAT solver
 ./turbo //Bayes algorithm
-./var_weitht //variable attribute preference file
+./var_weight //Variable attribute preference file
-./solve //Solution file used to store SAT solver output
+./solve //Solution file used to store SAT solver's output
-./Ans：//It is the solution traffic coverage file corresponding to the calculation returned by SAT.
+./Ans：//It is the solution file of traffic coverage corresponding to the calculation returned by SAT.
-./virtualFlow //three generated traffic environment paths
+./virtualFlow //Three generated traffic environment paths
 ```